aws-samples/sample-developer-environment/README.md

 1. Get the DCV connection URL from CloudFormation stack outputs (DCVWebUrl)
 2. Login with username and password from Secrets Manager
 3. Launch Kiro IDE from the applications menu or run `kiro-ide` in terminal
-4. Firefox opens automatically for IAM Identity Center authentication
+4. Firefox opens automatically for IAM Identity Center authentication (may take ~10 seconds)

 ℹ️ **Tip:** Having issues with copy/paste?
 See the [DCV copy/paste documentation](https://docs.aws.amazon.com/dcv/latest/userguide/using-copy-paste.html).